The application form for the spring semester 2023 is now open. Before starting your application, please read the instructions below.

 All documents must be scanned into one pdf file.

 5. Submit the formYou will receive a confirmation e-mail and a pdf copy of your application.

 The deadline for the spring semester 2023 is October 15 2022, 23.59 o'clock Central European Summer Time (CEST).

 7. Admission documents

-Information and admission documents will be sent during November 2017.
+Information and admission documents will be sent in November-December 2022.

 *) Proof of skills in English.
 You need to show that you have adequate proficiency in English to take academic courses with English as the language of instruction.
 This may be demonstrated by, for example, an international English test (such as IELTS or TOEFL), a certificate from your coordinator at your home university, or a transcript of records showing previous studies with English as the language of instruction.
 Students studying in English and students with English as mother tongue do not need to provide proof of skills in English.